“Festival

 What are your feelings when revisiting works done in the past?
 How does the element of time influence and shape your perspective on your drawings and paintings?

-By sorting them chronologically on a yearly basis, after a considerable period of time since their production, it made me realise even more the significant amount of work painting requires.
-Work meant as unwearying practice, but even more as research, experimentation and in-depth study.
+By sorting them chronologically every year, after a considerable period since their production, it made me realise even more the significant amount of work painting requires.
+Work meant unwearying practice, but even more as research, experimentation and in-depth study.

 How is an ideal day of yours?